uh-kay/esp32-weather-station/README.md

 # ESP32 Weather Station

 This project is an ESP32-based weather station that measures temperature, humidity, pressure, UV index, and detects rain, using BME680 sensor, GUVA-S12SD sensor, and rain sensor.
-It also a 128x128 ST7735 LCD display for displaying the data.
+It also uses a 128x128 ST7735 LCD display for displaying the data.
 The weather station connects to a WiFi network and publishes weather data to AWS IoT Core MQTT broker.

 ## Structure of the Code